Who We Are

 How We Worship

-In normal times, our main 10am services follow a contemporary Church of England pattern and we try to make them as accessible as possible.
+Our main weekly 10am services follow a contemporary Church of England pattern and we try to make them as accessible as possible.

 We’re blessed with a wonderful music group, who lead us in songs and hymns accompanied by keyboard, guitar and organ.